The government has launched several first-time buyer schemes to help people get on the property ladder.

 The mortgage guarantee scheme is open to both first-time buyers and home-movers across the UK.

-The property you're buying cannot cost more than £600,000 and you must live in it once it's yours.
+The property you're buying cannot cost more than £600,000 and it must be your only home.

 You must also take out a repayment mortgage, not an interest-only one.